Symptoms of Autism

 When parents or support providers become concerned that their child is not following a typical developmental course, they turn to experts, including psychologists, educators and medical professionals, for a diagnosis.

-At first glance, some people with autism may appear to have an intellectual disability, sensory processing issues, or problems with hearing or vision.
+Some people with autism may appear to have an intellectual disability, sensory processing issues, or problems with hearing or vision.
 To complicate matters further, these conditions can co-occur with autism.
-However, it is important to distinguish autism from other conditions, as an accurate and early autism diagnosis can provide the basis for an appropriate educational and treatment program.
+It is important to distinguish autism from other conditions, as an accurate and early autism diagnosis can provide the basis for an appropriate educational and treatment program.

 Other medical conditions or syndromes, such as sensory processing disorder, can present symptoms that are confusingly similar to autism’s.
 This is known as differential diagnosis.